 - Candidates submit syllabi, examinations, and assignments from the same semesters as those for which they requested teaching evaluations.
-Teaching materials illustrate topics covered in each course, learning objectives and expectations, the grading mechanisms, and other materials documenting course content and rigor. - The candidate's departmental evaluation and peer review address the appropriateness of the candidate's teaching materials and the content and rigor of the course relative to the departmental curriculum.
-Does the course, for example, meet the needs of students, whether majors or nonmajors? - Student evaluations indicate student opinion of the candidate's teaching materials, content, and rigor.
+Teaching materials illustrate topics covered in each course, learning objectives and expectations, the grading mechanisms, and other materials documenting course content and rigor. - Student evaluations indicate student opinion of the candidate's teaching materials, content, and rigor.